kubernetes/website/docs/tasks/configure-pod-container/pull-image-private-registry.md

     wget -O my-private-reg-pod.yaml https://k8s.io/docs/tasks/configure-pod-container/private-reg-pod.yaml

-In file `my-private-reg-pod.yaml`, replace `<your-private-image>` with the path to an image in a private repository.
+In file `my-private-reg-pod.yaml`, replace `<your-private-image>` with the path to an image in a private registry such as:

-Example Docker Hub private image:

     janedoe/jdoe-private:v1

-To pull the image from the private repository, Kubernetes needs credentials.
+To pull the image from the private registry, Kubernetes needs credentials.
 The `imagePullSecrets` field in the configuration file specifies that Kubernetes should get the credentials from a Secret named `regsecret`.

 Create a Pod that uses your Secret, and verify that the Pod is running: